 Karen Russo Burke | Artistic Director, Dayton Ballet

 Under the artistic direction of Karen Russo Burke is entering her tenth season as Artistic Director of Dayton Ballet in the 2021-2022 season.
-Her emphasis on developing each dancer as an artist as well as a professional athlete challenges the dancers to new heights as well as making Dayton Ballet a company to recognize.
+Her emphasis on developing each dancer as an artist as well as a professional athlete challenges them to new heights and makes Dayton Ballet a company to recognize.

 Karen has created more than 30 works for the company, ranging from classical to contemporary.
 She has an affinity for story ballets such as Cinderella, The Nutcracker, A Streetcar Named Desire and Dracula: Bloodlines, both with an original score, The Butterfly Suite, and Sleeping Beauty: The Story of Briar Rose.
 Capitalizing on the benefits of being a part of the Dayton Performing Arts Alliance featuring an original libretto, orchestrated score, opera singers and a film component.
-Her works No Strings Attached and Fate of Place have included collaborations with current musical composers, such as Dr. Stella Sung, the Dayton Performing Arts Alliance’s recent Music Alive Composer-in-Residence.
+Her works No Strings Attached and Fate of Place have included collaborations with current musical composers, such as Dr. Stella Sung, the Dayton Performing Arts Alliance Music Alive Composer-in-Residence.

-Karen has been involved with Dayton Ballet since 1993.
-Prior to becoming artistic director, she served as a teacher, director of Dayton Ballet II for 12 years, ballet master, and choreographer for the organization.
-She was also coordinator of Dayton Ballet’s outreach program in 1997, Dance Power, directing and teaching inner-city children the art of dance.
+Prior to becoming artistic director at Dayton Ballet, Karen served as a teacher in the school, director of Dayton Ballet II for 12 years, and ballet master.
+She was also coordinator of Dayton Ballet’s outreach program, Dance Power, in 1997, directing and teaching inner-city children the art of dance.

 In 2005 Karen was honored by her prior professional company, American Repertory Ballet, for her commitment and excellence in the field of dance.
 She was awarded the Ohio Arts Council Excellence in Individual Creativity Award in 2006, and in 2010 the Dayton Business Journal honored her for her professionalism in the arts community.

-She has taught at Wright State University, University of Dayton, Stivers School for the Arts, University of Cincinnati College-Conservatory of Music, Rutgers University and the Princeton Ballet School, and Mason Gross School for the Arts.
+She has taught at Wright State University, University of Dayton, Stivers School of the Arts, Cincinnati Conservatory of Music, Rutgers University and the Princeton Ballet School, and Mason Gross School for the Arts.